Licensing Your Ideas For Passive Income With Stephen Key

 Royalties – Example

 Let me give you an example of one of the ideas I had.
 It was a little Nerf basketball goal.
-But, the backboard depictedroyalties a picture of Michael Jordan, and it was in the shape of Jordan’s head and shoulders.
+But, the backboard depicted a picture of Michael Jordan, and it was in the shape of Jordan’s head and shoulders.
 This sold for 10 years, and I collected royalties on a prototype that probably cost maybe $10.
 The first year was $100,000 in royalties, and it continued to sell for 9 years after that.

 I sent the Michael Jordan basketball goal idea in on April 9, 1999, and had a contract on the 12th.
 So, I had a contract 3 days later.
 That’s how fast it went.
 They were already selling the square ones with a little picture of Michael Jordan on them.
 It was a split royalty.
 They paid Michael Jordan and they paid Stephen.
 In this case, Stephen’s cut was 2.5%.
 That’s not a very high royalty, even for a small idea.
 Usually, the average is 5-6% off of the wholesale price of the product.